 Nursing Assistant II (NAII)

-- Currently enrolled in an accredited professional BSN nursing program with a satisfactory academic record
+- Current enrollment in an accredited professional A.D.N. or BSN nursing program with satisfactory academic record required.

 Registered Nurses - New Graduates